magrathealabs/playbook/docs/3-projects.md

 Clear communication is a core of our development process.
 We believe it is a matter of proper documentation to register all steps of the way when making software.
-A proper documentation allows software to be easily maintainable by other and even by ourselves when we deal with code that was made some time ago.
+A proper documentation allows software to be easily maintainable by others and even by ourselves when we deal with code that was made some time ago.

 However, to have a good documentation does not mean we will write long comments at the side of each line of code.
 Moreover, it does not mean we will have long